 Your nose is the focal point of your face.
 If you think your nose is too big or you’re self-conscious because it has a bump or is hooked, cosmetic surgery is an option.
-Rhinoplasty at our Las Vegas practice is performed by Dr. Terrence Higgins, who has advanced training in rhinoplasty.
-He combines an artist’s eye for proportion with the surgical technique necessary to complete a pleasing nose job.
+Rhinoplasty at our Las Vegas practice is performed by Dr. Terrence Higgins and Dr. Andrew Silver, who have advanced training in rhinoplasty.
+They combines an artist’s eye for proportion with the surgical technique necessary to complete a pleasing nose job.

-Las Vegas men and women wanting rhinoplasty have been choosing Dr. Higgins for years.
+Las Vegas men and women wanting rhinoplasty have been choosing Dr. Higgins or Dr. Silver for good reasons.
 Request a consultation to discuss your cosmetic goals, or call our office at 702-822-2100 to schedule an appointment.